neajul/New-Dependencies/Writing/New Dependencies.md

 Unaware of this, just a year later, librarian Jean Armour Polly published an article called *Surfing the Internet* on the University of Minnesota Wilson Library Bulletin and shortly after that, Tom Mandel of Stanford Research Institute (SRI) wrote another one called *Surfing the Wild Internet*.

 Polly (and probably Mandel) wanted to evoke the fun, but also the skill required to, well, surf the web, and the randomness, chaos, and even danger that the web itself presented [^202].
+Using the internet became a sport, something you did for fun for a while before hanging up your wet suit and doing something else.
 Computers and the internet are complicated and especially back then, when interfaces were less smooth, people less sad[^203] and personal computers were just beginning to become a thing, it perfectly captured this new, mysterious and seemingly bottomless place that was the internet[^204] (other exhausted geographic metaphors include cyberspace, the frontier and the information highway).

 Today nobody *surfs* anymore (the ocean has evaporated into the cloud, you could say).
 But, despite the immiscibility of water and technology, the image of the internet as a vast ocean, free from the constraints of the aground, physical world, an ocean that just has to navigated by a skilled steersman[^205] with an appropriate vessel[^206], lingers as residue if you know where to look; In the ports and berths that we use to connect our computers to the internet, torrent sites[^207], app icons of browsers[^208] or the names of NFT marketplaces.[^209] The Network is eternal[^210], and so is the ocean.